rootlyhq/backstage-plugin/README.md

 rootly.com/service-id: 7a328a08-6701-445e-a1ad-ca2fb913ed1e # Use service-id or service-slug.
 Not both.
 rootly.com/service-slug: elasticsearch-staging # Use service-id or service-slug.
-Not both. rootly.com/service-auto-import: enabled # This will auto import the entity as a rootly service if we don't find any.
+Not both. rootly.com/service-auto-import: enabled # This will auto import the entity as a rootly service if we don't find any. rootly.com/functionality-id: 7a328a08-694f4e1b-abbc-4cf7-bba0-a403df30ed88 # Use functionality-id or functionality-slug.
+Not both. rootly.com/functionality-slug: login # Use functionality-id or functionality-slug.
+Not both. rootly.com/functionality-auto-import: enabled # This will auto import the entity as a rootly functionality if we don't find any.
 ```

 #### Example